kennywall/import-test/_posts/2011-04-30-bound-document-printer-with-boxnet-and-mimeo-connect.md

 domain: apievangelist.com
 image: http://kinlane-productions.s3.amazonaws.com/cloud-storage/Box-logo-new.jpg
 ---
-{% include JB/setup %}<p>As the Mimeo.com API Evangelist one of my jobs is to find other platforms, services and technology that goes well with the Mimeo Connect Cloud Print API.
+{% include JB/setup %}As the Mimeo.com API Evangelist one of my jobs is to find other platforms, services and technology that goes well with the Mimeo Connect Cloud Print API.
 One such platform that I've identified as a Mimeo.com partner platform is Box.net.
 Box.net provides a complete cloud storage platform, with a powerful developer platform and application directory called OpenBox.
 Mimeo.com provides commercial printing of many types of bound documents including spiral bound, magazine style, and perfect bound, and with Mimeo Connect Cloud Print API you can integrate printing of these using Box.net